Cassaine

 Cassaine is a toxic compound found within the tree genus Erythrophleum.
 This genus has a range from Senegal to Sudan and Kenya in the east, and south to Zimbabwe and Mozambique.
 Cassaine was first isolated by the G. Dalma group in 1935 from the Erythrophleum guinneese tree.
-Since ancient times Cassaine has been used as an ordeal poison by African tribes.
+Since ancient times cassaine has been used as an ordeal poison by African tribes.
 It has also been utilized extensively as an arrow poison by the Casamance people of Senegal.

 Structure

 The structure of cassaine and other alkaloids found within the genus Erythrophleum are similar to the structure of cardiac glycosides.
-The structure of Cassaine is shown below.
-This similarity to cardiac glycosides accounts for the similarity in cardiac activity between Cassaine and compounds such as digitoxin.
+This similarity to cardiac glycosides accounts for the similarity in cardiac activity between cassaine and compounds such as digitoxin.
 Generally, the structure of cassaine and other Erythrophleum derivatives are considered N-alkylaminoethyl esters of tricyclic diterpene acids containing a perhydrophenanthrene skeleton.